JetBrains/kotlin-web-site/docs/topics/ksp/ksp-quickstart.md

 [//]: # (title: KSP quickstart)

-[Here's](https://github.com/google/ksp/releases/download/1.5.30-1.0.0-beta09/playground.zip) a sample processor that you can check out.
+Get a [sample processor](https://github.com/google/ksp/releases/download/1.5.30-1.0.0-beta09/playground.zip) to check out.

 ## Create a processor of your own

-* Create an empty gradle project.
+1. Create an empty gradle project.
-* Specify version `1.5.30` of the Kotlin plugin in the root project for use in other project modules.
+2. Specify version `1.5.30` of the Kotlin plugin in the root project for use in other project modules:

   ```kotlin
   plugins {